hixon/KoL/README.md

 # KoL
 Tools and stuff for KoL

-Testing out a simple way to map character inventory to a catalog that can be queries for specific information
+Testing out a simple way to map character inventory to a catalog that can be queried for specific information
 Examples:
   - best outfits for prismatic damage
   - what will give me the most stench damage including potions